How do you get there?

 Karnataka, on the other hand, is true to its tourism board slogan “One State, Many Worlds.”
 You can club-hop like there’s no tomorrow in Bangalore city, dine like royalty in Mysore, catch a glimpse of a mighty Bengal tiger in Nagarahole, explore the caves of Badami, be marvelled at the stone chariot and the musical pillars among the ruins of Hampi, have a delightful stay in one of Coorg’s numerous coffee plantations, scuba dive in the waters of Murdeshwar, go on a temple run through the towns of Belur and Halebidu, visit the magnificent and munificent 57 feet tall Bahubali statue in Shravanabelagola or even try your hand at angling in Kabini.
 Most of Karnataka’s famous attractions are only at an arm’s length distance from Bangalore!

-India is a destination that is part of every avid traveller’s bucket list.
+India is a destination that is part of every avid traveler’s bucket list.
 With a heritage that is more than three thousand years old, the country has lots to offer.